isomerpages/moe-concordpri/_for-parents/New P1 Parents/Administrative Matters.md

 under the Services tab.
 Parents will have up till 15 January 2025 to sign up for GIRO for the first deduction in Feb 2025.
 Please refer to this
 <a href="/files/egiro user guide sep23.pdf" rel="noopener noreferrer nofollow" target="_blank">guide</a>for more information.</p>
-<p>Please note that each child requires a separate Giro application, do ensure
+<p>Please note that each child requires a separate GIRO application, do ensure
 you submit an individual application for each student</p>
 <div class="isomer-image-wrapper">
 <img style="width:30%" height="auto" width="100%" src="/images/giro%20picture.png">